The mainstream media complains about Donald Trump, but their biased coverage helped him get elected.

 Many a $60.00 pair of running shoes from a looted shop went for $60.00 off.
 Expensive work boots were left behind.

-In three decades of reporting I’ve found that the “liberal” media, more than any, tends to want to tell people what’s best for them — especially when it comes to political correctness.In a plea for donations, Paul Ferris of the lobby group, SumOfUs.org, writes, “Trump’s presidency is a disaster in so many ways.
+In three decades of reporting, I’ve found that the “liberal” media, more than any, wants to tell people what’s best for them — especially when it comes to political correctness.In a plea for donations, Paul Ferris of the lobby group, SumOfUs.org, writes, “Trump’s presidency is a disaster in so many ways.
 People of color, Muslims, women, undocumented people, and other vulnerable communities in the U.S. are threatened like never before.”
 More doom and gloom.
 ‘Undocumented people?’ … is that a sanitized term for illegal immigrants?